paulplant/xdrip4ios_docs/docs/connect/cgm.md

 If you are inside the US, then also select the **Use Dexcom US Servers** option.
 If you are anywhere else (Canada, Europe etc, **do not** select this option)

 This will not upload your data inside **Clarity** as only the Dexcom app can do this.
-This feature is not available with Dexcom ONE.

 </br>